cogniVibes/cognivibes.github.io/content/dev/02/vigenere-cipher.md

 Thus, the decrypted message is "HELLO".

 ### Vigenère Table
-Encryption/decryption in case of Vigenere Cipher is a tedious task.
+Encryption/decryption in case of Vigenère Cipher is a tedious task.
 The Vigenère table, also known as the Vigenère square or the Tabula Recta, is used to simplify the process of encryption and decryption.

 {{< figure
   src="/dev/02/vigenere-table.png"